asb2m10/jsusfx/README.md

 jsusfx is an opensource implementation of the [JSFX](http://www.reaper.fm/sdk/js/js.php) scripting language that is available with [Reaper](http://www.reaper.fm).

+*There is too much bugs to be usable, but should be good enough for regular use soon!*

 While the original JSFX scripting language can do alot of thing in Reaper, this implementation is focusing on providing dsp scripting processing for other hosts (like pure-data and Max/MSP) and platforms.